j19sch/frogsconf/pages/home.md

 ## What can you expect?

-Conferring & collaboratingng with people passionate about quality and software!
+Conferring & collaborating with people passionate about quality and software!

 ### Meet inspiring people
 Meet other brilliant and passionate minds.
 Get inspired.
 Connect and expand your network.